MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 print('Hello world'!)
 ```

 They also work nicely under bullet points.
-See [#code-snippets-in-lists] above.
+See [Code snippets in lists](#code-snippets-in-lists) above.

 ## Todo list